NAIDOC Week is predominantly held in the first full week of July and is a time to celebrate Aboriginal history, culture and achievements.

 NAIDOC stands for National Aborigines and Islanders Day Observance Committee.

-From 1938 until 1955, the Day of Mourning, also known as Aborigines Day, was held annually on Australia Day in protest.
+From 1938 until 1955, the Day of Mourning, also known as Aborigines Day, was held annually on Australia Day as a protest to the day's celebrations.

-In 1955 Aborigines Day was shifted to the first Sunday in July after it was decided the day should be a celebration of Aboriginal culture rather than a protest.
+In 1955 Aborigines Day was shifted to the first Sunday in July after it was decided the day should be a celebration of Aboriginal culture rather than a protest – or, as some believe, to remove the protest from Australia Day.

-Major Aboriginal organisations, state and federal governments, and a number of church groups all supported the formation of, the National Aborigines Day Observance Committee (NADOC, without the ‘I’).
+Major Aboriginal organisations, state and federal governments, and a number of church groups all supported the formation of the National Aborigines Day Observance Committee (NADOC, without the 'I') in 1956.
 This committee was responsible for organising national activities.

 At the same time, the second Sunday in July became a day of remembrance for Aboriginal people and their heritage.

-In 1975, it was decided that the event should cover a week, from the first to second Sunday in July (i.e. the first full week of July).
+In 1975, it was decided that the event should cover a week.

 With a growing awareness of the distinct cultural histories of Aboriginal and Torres Strait Islander peoples, NADOC was expanded to also recognise Torres Strait Islander people and culture.
 In 1991 the committee became known as the National Aborigines and Islanders Day Observance Committee (NAIDOC).